What is Memory?

 How Memory Works

-- The conversation is stored in short-term memory.
+When a user interacts with an agent:- The conversation is stored in short-term memory.

 - If short-term memory exceeds its limit (default: 20 interactions), the oldest memory is moved to long-term storage (if enabled).